keithledgerwood/WICLab-guide/04-security.md

 3. Select **Log and enforce security based on threat level**.
 This setting will make Okta automatically deny access to sign-in requests that come from potentially malicious IP addresses that ThreatInsight detects.
 4. Click **Save**.

+## Conclusion

+In this lab, we've journeyed beyond traditional barriers, tapping into the wonders of Okta Verify and FastPass.
+Goodbye, cumbersome passwords and hello, sleek passwordless wonders!
+Together, we’ve fortified our defenses against those sneaky phishers and, yes, even our own little mishaps.
+Here's raising a toast to a future of ease, enhanced security, and fewer facepalms!